 11. Upon Arrival

 1. At times, the employer and the employees will experience times of cultural mistrust and disrespect.

 Response: It’s as important to stand your ground as it is to remain respectful and cooperate when it comes to remedying conflict.
-Korean culture expresses that it is unacceptable for Koreans to express anger or intense emotion in the work place, as these are signs of “weakness,” so calm and composed responses when conflict arises could translate as signs of strength and confidence.
+Korean and Chinese culture expresses that it is unacceptable for locals to express anger or intense emotion in the work place, as these are signs of “weakness,” so calm and composed responses when conflict arises could translate as signs of strength and confidence.

 2. Saving Face